 - It grows self-compassion.

-- Thus, MSC reduces stress and depressive episodes.
+- Thus, Mindful Self Compassion reduces stress and depressive episodes.

 - This makes it an aid to emotional healing.
 Also, it boosts our mental abilities.